Snell runs wild, No. 16 Kentucky holds off No. 13 Penn State

 THE TAKEAWAY

-Kentucky: Facing a tradition-rich opponent in a New Year’s bowl was a big deal for the Wildcats, who made the most of the opportunity.
+Kentucky: Facing a tradition-rich opponent in a New Year’s bowl was significant for the Wildcats, who made the most of the opportunity.
 Along with the three sacks, Allen blocked a field goal to key a strong defensive effort, while the offense shrugged off a slow start to help the Wildcats pull away in the second half.

 Penn State: The Nittany Lions fell short of their goal to finish with 10 wins in three consecutive seasons for the first time since 1980-82.
 Three of their four losses were by a total of eight points.